softwareQinc/qpp/pyqpp/README.md

 ## Creating python stubs for IDE autocompletion and static type checking

-In case autocompletion (or static type checking via [mypy](https://www.mypy-lang.org/)) for your editor/IDE does not work properly, you may need to create python stubs for the package.
+In case autocompletion (or static type checking via [mypy](https://www.mypy-lang.org/)) does not work properly in your editor/IDE, you may need to create python stubs for the package.
 To do this, execute

 ```shell